Corruption allegations against Maharashtra home minister ‘serious’, says NCP chief Sharad Pawar

 Former Mumbai Police Commissioner Param Bir Singh levelled the allegations in a letter to Thackeray, days after being shunted out from his post.
 Singh had claimed that Deshmukh was extorting money from bars, restaurants and hookah parlours in the city.
 The former police chief wrote that suspended Crime Branch officer Sachin Vaze told him that the minister had asked him to collect Rs 100 crore every month through illegal channels.
 Deshmukh has refuted the allegations and said he will sue Singh for defamation.

-“All these allegations have been made after his [Singh’s] transfer to Home Guard department,” Pawar said at a press conference.
+“All these allegations have been made after his [Singh’s] transfer to Home Guard department,” Pawar told reporters in Delhi.
 “It is the prerogative of the chief minister to take appropriate decision.
 It is up to the chief minister to take action.”